 “This is a civilization that is going down, not because it hasn’t got the knowledge that would save it, but because nobody will use the knowledge.” —Idries Shah

 The Human Journey website is a project of The Institute for the Study of Human Knowledge (ISHK).
-For 50 years, under the direction of Robert Ornstein, ISHK has been at the forefront of the effort to highlight the growing body of research on human nature and the human mind.
+For 50 years, under the direction of the late Robert Ornstein, PhD, ISHK has been at the forefront of the effort to highlight the growing body of research on human nature and the human mind.

 Perhaps never has this endeavor been more important.
 Thanks to the internet, we can now access an astonishing amount of scientific, archeological, historical and neuroscientific information in a few seconds.
 Unfortunately, the same technology brings more to distract and misinform.
 The result is a culture expanded drastically in reach, but often drastically reduced in scope and thought.